jirehhuang/productivity-mouse-config/README.md

 The configuration in this repository was designed for the [UtechSmart Wireless VenusPro Gaming Mouse](https://www.utechsmart.com/products/DS-2833.html) ([Amazon](https://www.amazon.com/UtechSmart-transmission-technology-Ergonomic-programmable/dp/B07XP4K152)).
 Some attractive qualities include:

 - Relatively affordable, making it feasible for multiple setups and easy to replace
-- Reliable (unlike Logitech G600, which is prone to double-clicking)
+- Reliable (unlike the Logitech G600, which is prone to double-clicking)
-- Responsive wireless with good battery life, and can be rechared while being used in wired mode
+- Responsive wireless with good battery life, and can be recharged while being used in wired mode
 - On-board memory (key bindings persist without locally installed software)

-Obviously, the choices were made according to my personal preference.
+Obviously, the choices in this configuration were made according to my personal preference.
 For example, one could argue that the "close tab" button conceptually belongs at button 11, but I am accustomed to having it on 8.
-You are encouraged to make it your own and customize the configuration to your desired specifications.
+You are encouraged to make it your own and customize the configuration to your specifications.

 ## Windows installation instructions

-The mouse must be first configured on a Windows device.
-If desired, the 4t Tray Minimizer software must be installed on all applicable Windows devices.
+The mouse must first be configured on a Windows device.
+If desired, the 4t Tray Minimizer software should be installed on all applicable Windows devices.

 1. Install provided UtechSmart software and import [utechsmart-venuspro-settings.jmk](/utechsmart-venuspro-settings.jmk)

 2. Install [4t Tray Minimizer Free](https://www.4t-niagara.com/tray.html) and import [4t-settings.4t-min_ini](/4t-settings.4t-min_ini)

     4t Tray Minimizer is a lightweight tool for conveniently minimizing and restoring windows from the tray.
-I have found it convenient across over a decade of use, but it is not required.
+    I have found it useful over a decade of use, but it is not required and you can use the corresponding keys for something else.

-The 12 programmable buttons on the side panel are accessible to the thumb as 4 rows of 3 columns and are bound as follows, acting on the active window:
+The 12 programmable buttons on the side panel are accessible to the thumb as 4 rows of 3 columns.
+They are bound as follows, acting on the active window:

 | Button | Shortcut | Description |
 |--------|----------|-------------|